Can You Get Disability for Breast Cancer? How to Qualify

 If you have stage IV cancer, oat cell (small cell), or terminal breast cancer: The government treats these cases differently than other types of cancer cases and fast tracks the review of your application.
 You can likely win on your own, as long as you feel comfortable with government paperwork (about the same as filing your taxes) and requesting medical records.

 If you can’t convince a lawyer to take your case: Sadly, this can happen; if your case is quite hard to win, it can be difficult to find a lawyer to represent you.
 (Though we recommend trying our service before you give up!)
 In this case, you can apply on your own, and then try again to find a lawyer once you’ve been denied once — at which point it’s often easier.
-For more information, see our full article: How to apply for disability on your own.

 How Atticus can help

 Atticus is a new kind of law firm that helps you navigate the early stages of a disability claim.
 We help you choose the right approach, hire the right lawyer, and get on with your life.
 We won’t charge you a dime for our services, so there’s no cost to you.
+Take our 3-minute quiz to see if you qualify for help.

 At the bottom of many websites, you'll find a small disclaimer: "We are not a law firm and are not qualified to give legal advice."
 If you see this, run the other way.
 These people can't help you: they're prohibited by law from giving meaningful advice, recommending specific lawyers, or even telling you whether you need a lawyer at all.